sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

     ```plaintext

-    @workspace I need to refactor the `EnumHelper` class and remove any code that uses reflection.
+    #codebase I need to refactor the `EnumHelper` class and remove any code that uses reflection.
 Use static dictionaries to supply enum description attributes.
 Use a separate dictionary for each enum.
 The dictionaries should use values from the `LoanExtensionStatus.cs`, `LoanReturnStatus.cs`, and `MembershipRenewalStatus.cs` files.

     ```